Skip to main content

 Manually update ncore image

+In environments where automated configuration updates aren’t available, you can request a manual ncore image update from CoreWeave Support.
 To request support with updating your ncore images, complete the following steps:

-1. Check the ncore versions on your Nodes by using grep and ncore-image.
+1. Check the ncore versions on your Nodes using grep and ncore-image.
 Replace [NODE-ID] with your Node ID:

 kubectl describe node [NODE-ID] | grep ncore-image